Towards Deeper Understanding of Camouflaged Object Detection: Conclusions

-We introduced two new tasks for camouflaged object detection, namely camouflaged object discriminative region localization and camouflaged object ranking, along with the relabeled corresponding datasets.
+We have introduced two new tasks for camouflaged object detection, namely camouflaged object discriminative region localization and camouflaged object ranking, along with the relabeled corresponding datasets.
 The former aims to find the discriminative regions that make the camouflaged object detectable, and the latter tries to explain the level of camouflage, indicating the evolution degree of the camouflaged object.
-We built our network in a triple-task learning framework to simultaneously localize, segment and rank the camouflaged objects.
+We built our network in a triple-task learning framework to simultaneously \emph{localize, segment, and rank} the camouflaged objects.
 Experimental results show that our proposed framework can achieve state-of-the-art performance, where the produced discriminative region and rank map provide insights toward understanding the nature of camouflage.
+We further provide camouflage attributes analysis, which can be insightful for further camouflage model designing.